gsurrel/PandocPublish/README.md

 Usgae
 =====

-Just open a terminal to the working directory and run the script `./generate.sh`.
+Just open a terminal to the working directory and run the script `./generate.sh SourceFile.md`.
 That's all.

+TODO
+====

+1. Check script parameters
+2. Move all that to a nice web interface
+3. Let people change templates and stuff
+4. Upload images